smontoya86/christian-cleanup/docs/api_docs.md

 # API Documentation

-This document provides details about the API endpoints for the Spotify Cleanup application.
+This document provides comprehensive details about all API endpoints for the Christian Music Curator application.

 ## Authentication